About This Listing

 PLEASE NOTE: HIGH SEASON RATES APPLY starting November through May.
 HOLIDAY RATES - December-January - are slightly higher.

-5) Do not cut vegetables/fruit on the custom-made (fragile) counter tops - USE the cutting boards, which are provided.
+-Please do not cut vegetables/fruit on the custom-made (fragile) counter top, but use the cutting boards, provided.

 I had a wonderful time in Sayulita, and loved staying at Leslie and Martin's place.
 The apartment is perfect for someone looking to enjoy the town while being removed from noise of town at night.
 Leslie and Martin were very welcoming and provided plenty of useful tips for my visit.
 I'd definitely come back to Rancho Che Che!